webdigga/divorce-coach/src/posts/breakup-support-groups.md

 ---
 **Coping with a breakup or divorce can be a challenging and emotionally turbulent experience.**

-Below are some of the options avilable to you to help you cope with a breakup or divorce.
+Below are some of the options available to you to help you cope with a breakup or divorce.